-Senator Lisa Murkowski stands among the most respected members of Congress on matters pertaining American Indians, Alaska Natives, and Native Hawaiian people.
-She was the first member of the Alaska Congressional Delegation to earn the National Congress of American Indians’ coveted Congressional Leadership Award and the National Indian Health Board’s Jake White Crow Award for Lifetime Achievement.
-Senator Murkowski was a founding director of the Center for Native American Youth at the Aspen Institute and has been selected on multiple occasions by the National Congress of American Indians to deliver the congressional response to the annual State of Indian Nations address.
+Senator Lisa Murkowski has long advocated for the betterment of Alaska Natives, American Indians, and Native Hawaiian people on a variety of issues.
+She was the first member of the Alaska Congressional Delegation to receive the National Congress of American Indians’ coveted Congressional Leadership Award and the National Indian Health Board’s Jake White Crow Award for Lifetime Achievement.

 Securing a promising future for Native youth is one of Senator Murkowski's highest priorities.
+Senator Murkowski was a founding director of the Center for Native American Youth at the Aspen Institute, a program dedicated to improving the health, safety, and overall well-being of Native youth.
 Senator Murkowski takes great pride in her 2006 legislation which made it possible for more Alaska Native Corporations to make stock available to Native youth born after 1971.
 Senator Murkowski leverages her seat on the Senate Health, Education, Labor, and Pensions Committee to advocate for Alaska Native education and Native language preservation.
-She has joined with Democratic colleague Senator Heidi Heitkamp of North Dakota in advancing the Alyce Spotted Bear and Walter Soboleff Commission on Native Children Act.
+These efforts include the creation of the Commission on Native Children to identify the complex challenges facing Native children in Alaska and across the country, made possible through her legislation, the Alyce Spotted Bear and Walter Soboleff Commission on Native Children Act.

 Senator Murkowski is a long-standing proponent of meaningful and in-depth consultation between federal and tribal governments.
-In response to complaints from Alaska tribal governments that the Bureau of Indian Affairs denied them access to tribal court funds, Senator Murkowski appropriated funds to enable tribes in PL 280 states to support their tribal courts.
-And last year the Fish and Wildlife Service agreed to re-designate Saxman as a rural community for subsistence purposes after Senator Murkowski filed legislation to end a decade of impasse.
+In response to complaints from Alaska tribal governments that the BIA denied them access to tribal court funds, Senator Murkowski appropriated funds to enable tribes in PL 280 states to support their tribal courts.
+And the Fish and Wildlife Service agreed to re-designate Saxman as a rural community for subsistence purposes after Senator Murkowski filed legislation to end a decade of impasse.